gtdoctor/BasicBashWorker_for_UKBiobankDNANexus/README.md

 -icmd="$CMD" \
 -y
 ```
+If you want to watch the log as it is generated (without sshing), add the --watch flag to the dx run command above; or

 ## Optional:
-To load files onto worker
+To load files onto worker. include in the loading command

 ```
 -ifids="$PROJECT:/path/to/file1" \
 -fids=file2  # etc